tpisto/pdf-fill-form/README.md

 ## Todo
 * Tests
 * Refactoring
-* Support for other form field types than CheckBox and TextField
+* Support for other form field types than CheckBox, Radio button and TextField

 ## Changelog (from 24.5.2017 ->)